megan-davi/nodeJS/README.md

 * Getting the genre detail page to display.
 I continue to run into a 404 error.
 Currently working on a fix for this one.
 * Deploying to heroku.
 I am able to get a heroku app running, but pushing my files onto the heroku server seems to be causing issues.

 Despite the issues that I ran into when working on this project, I have learned far more doing this tutorial about nodeJS than I have in the past.
-IUn sdf
+In particular, seeing how the views, controllers, and models all work together is much more clear to me now.
+I also have a much greater appreciation for the amount of dedication it takes to get a project up and running, from development to deployment.